AndreasHesse/seih/README.md

-seih
+Seih
 ====

-Processing and webservice scripts for the Seih project
+Processing and webservice scripts for the Seih project.

 Webservices
 ===========
-The API consists of a range of webservices
+The API consists of a range of webservices described below.

 Get passiv sensor data
 ----------------------